Terra (blockchain): Collapse

 On 25 May, a proposal was approved to reissue a new LUNA cryptocurrency and to decouple from and abandon the devalued UST stablecoin.
 The original blockchain is now called Terra Classic, and the original LUNA token is called LUNA Classic (LUNC).
 The new LUNA coin is called "Terra 2.0" by investors, and has lost valuation in the opening days of being listed on exchanges.

 In an August 2022 interview on the NFTV series Coinage, months after the collapse, Terra founder Do Kwon remarked that his faith in Terra now "seems super irrational".
 However, he denied that the Terra system was a ponzi scheme.
+A later NBER study attributed the run mainly to concerns about the system’s sustainability rather than concentrated market manipulation.

 On 23 March 2023 Kwon attempted to travel to Dubai using false Costa Rican documents, while also carrying false Belgian travel documents, but he was intercepted and arrested at Podgorica Airport in Montenegro.
 A federal grand jury in Manhattan subsequently laid eight charges against Kwon, including securities fraud, commodities fraud, wire fraud and conspiracy.
 The following month, KBS News reported that prior to the collapse of TerraUSD, Kwon had sent 9 billion won (worth $7 million) to the law firm Kim & Chang.

 On January 21, 2024, Terraform Labs declared Chapter 11 bankruptcy in the United States, listing assets and liabilities in the range of $100-$500 million.

+In August 2025, Do Kwon pleaded guilty on two fraud charges, and agreed to forfeit US$19 million as part of a plea deal.
+Sentencing was scheduled for December, with the US government to argue for a sentence of no more than 12 years.
+On December 11, he was sentenced to 15 years in prison.

+The group managing the firm's bankruptcy sued Jane Street Capital in February 2026 for alleged insider trading and a part in the collapse.